 In complete darkness everyone is equal whether they are politicians, students, actors, businesspeople, celebrities (Prince William and Kate Middleton in London, Prime Minister in France…), etc. They all look alike in the dark as labels are dropped and as appearance and etiquettes disappear into the darkness.
 Dining with us is truly an unforgettable experience

-We welcome children 6 years of age and up.
+We accommodate children 6 years old.
 (They are braver than the adults!!)
 They must always be accompanied by an adult.

 All information about news and special events are available on our website www.danslenoir.com.